Introduction to Economics

 Economics is a science most pertinent to most people.
 It is the science of the economy and how it works, and its principles apply to every economy, regardless of the type and regardless of the culture of the people composing that society.
 Its principles apply to capitalist, communist, and socialist countries.
 Its principles apply to Americans and Europeans, Russians, Chinese, Africans, and so on.
 It applies to the largest economies down to the smallest economies.
 Its principles apply to cultures within cultures, such as the 400 remaining tribes of the Amazon rainforest, or the almost 3000 tribes in Africa.
 Its principles apply to the Roman Empire, to ancient Athens, to the Mesopotamians, to the Aztecs and the Maya, and so on.

 Psychology is the study of individual behavior, sociology is the study of how members interact in society, and economics is the study of how society uses it scarce resources to produce products and services most desired by people.
-The reason why economics applies to all people and all societies is because ultimately what people do is based on their biology, and that biology has not changed significantly over history or across cultures.
+Economics applies to all people and all societies because ultimately what people do is based on their biology, and that biology has not changed significantly over history or across cultures.
 While there are endless variations of cultures, the underlying principles remain the same.

 The study of economics can help a society to achieve its maximum wealth.
 It also increases understanding of business cycles and the effect of government policies, and how those policies affect the business cycle, which can be enormously beneficial to both business people and investors.